-(1) The use of recordings or transcripts of CVR, CARS, Class A AIR and Class A AIRS for purposes other than the investigation of an accident or incident according to the Civil Aviation (Aircraft Accidents and Incidents Investigations) Regulations, 2020 is prohibited, except where the recordings or transcripts are-

-- (a) related to a safety-related event identified in the context of a safety management system; are restricted to the relevant portions of a de-identified transcript of the recording; and are subject to the protections accorded by Civil Aviation (Safety Management) Regulations, 2020; - (b) sought for use in criminal proceedings not related to an event involving an accident or incident investigation and are subject to the protections accorded by the Civil Aviation (Safety Management) Regulations, 2020; or - (c) used for inspections of flight recorder systems. - (2) The use of recordings or transcripts of FDR, ADRS, Class B and C AIR, and Class B and C AIRS for purposes other than the investigation of an accident or incident according to the Civil Aviation (Aircraft Accidents and Incidents Investigations) Regulations, 2020 is prohibited, except where the recordings or transcripts are subject to the protections accorded by the Civil Aviation (Safety Management) Regulations, 2020 and are- - (a) used by the operator for airworthiness or maintenance purposes; - (b) sought for use in proceedings not related to an event involving an accident or incident investigation; - (c) de-identified; or - (d) disclosed under secure procedures.
+(7) The operator shall ensure that flight crew members demonstrate the ability to speak and understand the language used for aeronautical radiotelephony communications as specified in Civil Aviation (Personnel Licensing) Regulations.
+Safety 48 (1) [As of 7 November 2019,]States shall not allow the use of Management recordings or transcripts of CVR, CARS, Class A AIR and Class A AIRS for purposes other than the investigation of an accident or incident as per Civil Aviation (Aircraft Accidents and Incidents Investigations) Regulations, except where therecordings or transcripts are: a) related to a safety-related event identified in the context of a safety management system; are restricted to the relevant portions of a de-identified transcript of the recording; and are subject to the protections accorded by Civil Aviation (Safety Management) Regulations; b) sought for use in criminal proceedings not related to an event involving an accident or incident investigation and are subject to the protections accorded by the Civil Aviation (Safety Management) Regulations; ; or c) used for inspections of flight recorder systems (2) [As of / November 2019,] States shall not allow the use of recordings of transcripts of FDR, ADRS, Class B and C AIR, and Class D and C AIDS for numerous other than the investigation of an Class B and C AIRS for purposes other than the investigation of an accident of incident as per the Civil Aviation (Alicraft Accidents and Incidents Investigations) Regulations avecant where the and incluents investigations) Regulations, except where the Civil Aviation (Safety Management) Regulations: and are: and arc. a) used by the operator for an worthiness of maintenance purposes, b) sought for use in proceedings not related to an event involving an accident or incident investigation; c) de-identified; or d) Disclosed under secure procedures.
+PART XIV FLIGHT OPERATIONS Operating 49 The operator shall ensure that a flight will not be commenced Facilities unless it has been ascertained by every reasonable means available that the ground or water facilities including communication facilities and navigation aids available and arrectly required on such flight, for the safe operation of the aeroplane, are adequate for the type of operation under which 50 (1) where the exerctor has an exerctive have in a State ath Operational 50 (1); where the operator has an operating base in a State other then the State of registry the operator shall not for the State wanagement in which the operating base is located (2) Upon partification in accordance with sub regulation (1) (2) Opon nonnearon in accordance with sub-regulation (1), safety and security oversight shall be coordinated between the State in which the operating base is located and the the State in which the operating base is located and the